 After the flood

-After the flood, God granted permission to Noah and his family to eat animal flesh, but there was a condition.
-They had to drain out the blood from the meat.
+After the flood, God granted permission to Noah and his family to eat animal flesh.

 In Leviticus, we can find instructions that God gave to His people.
 God spoke to Moses and told him which meats can be eaten and the ones that can’t be eaten; in other words which meat is clean and which meat is unclean.